 So, Christmas is over and it’s time to wave goodbye to your Christmas tree.
 But what is the best way to dispose of it?

 As a cut Christmas tree has no roots, it cannot be replanted.
 If you have enough spare room in the garden, you can leave your tree there until spring, when you can chip it into garden mulch.
 Otherwise, you should instead dispose of your tree as garden waste, or make use of a tree collection program.

 Christmas trees for sale at Gardeners Dream

-If you’re looking for cheap Christmas trees that boast exceptional quality, look no further than the Gardeners Dream collection.
-We offer a stunning array of real Christmas trees, guaranteed to bring some extra festive cheer into your home.
+If you’re looking for real Christmas trees that boast exceptional quality, look no further than the Gardeners Dream collection.
+We offer a stunning array, guaranteed to bring some extra festive cheer into your home.
 From the beautiful Norway Spruce Fresh Cut Christmas Tree to the classic Fraser Fir Pot Grown Christmas Tree, and everything in between, you’re sure to find the perfect choice for you and your home this Christmas.